Package Management Guide

 yarn add @gasket/<plugin-name>[@version]

-If your package/module will only be used during development
+If your package/module will only be used during development.
+For example if

 yarn install documentation for more details.